Mandar-B/MockFileSystem/docs/lab5.md

 Group members: Mandar Brahmbhatt, Nate Hayman

+Notes / Disclaimers:
+- The `ChmodCommand` class employs a dynamic cast to deal with the fact that the file system presents `AbstractFile`s rather than the `PermissionFile` that all files in the file system implement

 Work was split evenly, with a handful of commands being developed asynchronously and the rest being developed together in person

 - Testing of `touch`: